Olave Program Awards

 The pre January 2017 Olave Challenge can be found here: Olave Challenge Syllabus

 The Commonwealth Award is open to Guides (13 and older) and Olaves in all Commonwealth countries.
 This award strengthens the bonds between girls living in the Commonwealth by allowing them to learn about one another’s history and culture, as well as develop their knowledge of their own country.
 See your state website for an application form.Commonwealth Award Syllabus

 AGP-OP Link Badge

-The AGP-OP Link Badge has been developed to encourage Girl Guides aged 17 to progress to the Olave Program.
+The AGP-OP Link Badge has been developed to encourage youth members of Girl Guides to progress to the Olave Program.
 The Link Badge is a participation badge, and recognises that involvement is the key to appreciating the opportunities that can be offered in the Olave Program.
-A member must be 17 years of age to start the AGP-OP Link Badge, and it must be completed by her 19th birthday.
+A member must be 16 years of age to start the AGP-OP Link Badge, and it must be completed by her 19th birthday.